STRATEGIC HUMAN RESOURCE MANAGEMENT - 2025/6

 Module aims

-• This module aims to develop an awareness and understanding of the complexities associated with strategic HRM in hospitality and event companies.
-Students will be introduced to the models and concepts underpinning Strategic HRM and topics such as Employee Resourcing, Employee Development, Pay, Appraisals and Performance, Employment Relations.
-The aims of the module are to provide students with a range of perspectives for reviewing the strategic HR environment taken by hospitality and event companies at national and international levels.
+- This module aims to develop an awareness and understanding of the complexities associated with strategic HRM in THE companies.
+Students will be introduced to the models and concepts underpinning Strategic HRM and consider the growing influence of other approaches to managing people including Sustainable HRM.
+The aims of the module is also to provide students with a range of perspectives for reviewing the strategic HR approaches undertaken by THE organisations at national and international levels.

 Learning outcomes